How to Teach Large Multimodal Models New Skills: Related work

-{\bf Large language models (LLMs).} Studies of LLMs evaluate the learning-forgetting trade-off across various fine-tuning strategies on LLMs with billions of parameters, including full-model tuning, adapters, LoRA, and prompt tuning. \citet{Luo_EmpericalStudy_2023} find that decoder-only models are more robust than encoder-decoder models. \citet{Lin_MitigatingAlignmentTax_2024} observe that models fine-tuned for narrow domains lose ability on general tasks, but method like weight interpolation~(WiSE-FT)~\citep{WiSE-FT} helps maintain balance. \citet{biderman2024lora} show that LoRA reduces learning and forgetting, compared to full fine-tuning. \citet{li2025analyzing} propose a dual-memory replay framework with interpolated LoRA. \citet{Huang_MitigatingForgetting_2024} generate pseudo-data from the model itself to mitigate forgetting without requiring original training data. \citet{xiang2023language} propose to use regularization strategies such as Elastic Weight Consolidation~(EWC)~\citep{EWC} and hierarchical importance-based penalties to preserve general knowledge by constraining updates to important parameters. \citet{Wang2023Orthogonal} propose learning orthogonal LoRA weights for new tasks to mitigate forgetting.
+\paragraph{Large language models (LLMs).} A growing body of work evaluates the learning-forgetting trade-off across various fine-tuning strategies for LLMs with billions of parameters, including full-model tuning, adapters, LoRA, and prompt tuning.
+Luo et al.~\cite{Luo_EmpericalStudy_2023} find that decoder-only models exhibit greater robustness to forgetting than encoder-decoder models.
+Lin et al.~\cite{Lin_MitigatingAlignmentTax_2024} observe that models fine-tuned for narrow domains can lose general-task ability, though weight interpolation~(WiSE-FT)~\cite{WiSE-FT} helps maintain a balance between specialization and retention.
+Biderman et al.~\cite{biderman2024lora} show that LoRA reduces both learning and forgetting relative to full fine-tuning.
+Li et al.~\cite{li2025analyzing} propose a dual-memory replay framework with interpolated LoRA to further manage this balance.
+Huang et al.~\cite{Huang_MitigatingForgetting_2024} generate pseudo-data from the model itself to mitigate forgetting without requiring access to original training data.
+Xiang et al.~\cite{xiang2023language} apply regularization strategies such as Elastic Weight Consolidation~(EWC)~\cite{EWC} and hierarchical importance-based penalties to preserve general knowledge by constraining updates to important parameters.
+Wang et al.~\cite{Wang2023Orthogonal} learn orthogonal LoRA weights for new tasks, reducing interference with previously learned representations.
+Concurrent with our work, Shenfeld et al.~\cite{shenfeld2025rlsrazoronlinereinforcement} report that the degree of forgetting correlates with the distributional shift between the base and tuned models (measured by KL divergence), and use this finding to explain why on-policy RL training is more robust to forgetting than supervised fine-tuning.